jsyang/edu/readme.md

 ### Math quizzer

 This tool can be used to quiz students on number facts with sums from 2 to 20.
-Flip card to show answer, audio included.
+Flip card to show answer, Cantonese audio included.
+Use in conjunction with the **Addition Table**.

-TODO: track score locally so that numbers that are easy gradually appear less and less.